hacss/hacss.github.io/src/getting-started.md

 and style information are relatively specific and easy to understand, e.g.:

 * Less dead code
-* More consistent code
+* No manual alignment of class names between HTML and CSS
 * Fewer context switches (as markup and styles tend to change together)
 * Local reasoning
-* Less time wasted trying to name new things and trying to understand the names of existing things
+* Less time wasted on naming things

 The goal of Hacss is to make inline styles more useful by unlocking features that are otherwise only available in a separate style sheet.